axsilva1991/wishlist/README.md

 ## Test

-This project use [Karate] https://github.com/karatelabs/karate to integration test and excecute scenarios you need to start application and run commands start a integration tests image.
+This project use [Karate Framework](https://github.com/karatelabs/karate) to integration tests and excecute scenarios you need to start application and run commands start a integration tests image.

+>**Atention** <br>Because it is a integration test, it's work's if you run one time! <br>
+>if you need to re-execute it, it is recommended to clean the database and restart the application.
+>
 ### Run
 ```bash
 cd